 <supports-gl-texture> elements as

-the basis for filtering, please read Google
+the basis for filtering, read the Google

-Play and texture compression filtering, below.
+Play and texture compression filtering section.

 <supports-gl-texture android:name="string" />

 - Declares a single GL texture compression format that the app supports.

 An application "supports" a GL texture compression format if it can provide texture assets compressed in that format when the application installs on a device.

 The application provides the compressed assets locally, from inside the APK, or it can download them from a server at runtime.

 <supports-gl-texture>element declares exactly one supported texture compression format, specified as the value of a

 android:nameattribute.
 If your application supports multiple texture compression formats, you can declare multiple

 <supports-gl-texture>elements are informational, meaning that the Android system itself does not examine the elements at install time to ensure matching support on the device.